 The tombs mentioned above can be visited from 9:00 – 17:00 (local time) every day of the week.
+If you haven’t got a car, there are tourist tours from Kazanlak.
 We suggest visiting the History Museum of Kazanlak where many of the treasures found in the tombs are exhibited.
-If you want to visit any of the other tombs in the Valley of Thracian Kings, please contact the history museum at: +359 431 6 37 41; e-mail: firstname.lastname@example.org
+If you want to visit any of the other tombs in the Valley of Thracian Kings, please contact the history museum at: +359 431 6 37 41; e-mail: email@example.com

 Price of tickets are as follows:

 - 2 levs (1 euro) for students

 - If you want to visit most of the tombs, you can buy a ticket with a discount from the History Museum of Kazanlak.

 Take a virtual trip of the History Museum:

 After reading about all these tombs and buried kings and their obsession with the afterlife, you might think they had no time to build other buildings in which to live their actual lives.
 And you won’t be too far from the truth!

 Did you know: The Thracians were typically not city-builders and their only polis was Seuthopolis.